 The Keith and Joanne McClarnon Regreening Endowment assists in the reforestation, landscaping, beautification, and general improvement of the environment in Hancock County, through the efforts of Regreening Greenfield, a nonprofit organization, responsible for performing the duties required to meet the fund’s objectives.

 Jacob Schramm Nature Preserve

-HCCF was honored to celebrate a wonderful gift that was given to the Foundation in 1999 by the Armin and Dorothy Schramm family.
-In light of development in the county, the Schramm family felt strongly about preserving the natural woods on their property for all time and gifted the property to HCCF with the condition that it remain protected.
-The woods is fittingly named The Jacob Schramm Nature Preserve to honor the family’s German ancestor who, in the mid-1800’s, settled and worked on the very land the family resides on today.
+HCCF was honored to celebrate a wonderful gift that was given to the foundation in 1999 by the Armin and Dorothy Schramm family.
+In light of development in the county, the Schramm family felt strongly about preserving the natural woods on their property for all time and gifted the property to HCCF with the condition that it remains protected.
+The woods is fittingly named The Jacob Schramm Nature Preserve to honor the family’s German ancestor who, in the mid-1800s, settled and worked on the very land the family resides on today.
 A beautiful sign marks the property.

 HCCF is honored to have received the gift of this precious family heirloom.

 Sugar Creek Township Park’s mission is to provide safe, no-cost, trans-generational recreational opportunities for residents of New Palestine and the surrounding community.
 Through park amenities such as park shelters, Veterans Memorial, one-mile walking trail, playground, and fitness stations, 9-hole disc golf course,